KalpithaRB/ProChat/README.md

   - Messages are generated locally using hardcoded values
   - Includes a mix of user messages, system messages, and simulated time shifts

+- **FCM Setup (Client)**
+  - Firebase Cloud Messaging integrated in Android app.
+Device successfully retrieves FCM token and handles notifications via FirebaseMessagingService.
+  - Notifications can be received and displayed on the device from Firebase Console.

 *   **Message Sending:**
     *   Users can type messages and send them.
 Messages are stored in Firebase Firestore.
 *   **Real-time UI Updates (Local):**